 After checking-in, you will receive a room key as well as a front door key.
 After 9 or 10 o’clock, the front door is usually locked for the safety of the family and guests.
 You are free to go in and out as you please.
 But similar to any hotel-like situation, if you are coming in from a late night on the town be respectful of others who are perhaps already asleep nearby.

 Your host will often ask you what time you would like breakfast the next morning.
 Some will even have a menu for you to select breakfast options.
 If for no other reason, a full Irish breakfast is a fantastic and delicious reason to stay at a bed and breakfast in Ireland.
 You will want to mention any dietary restrictions you have at this time.
 Most owners will be as accommodating as possible.

 While credit cards are widely accepted, some bed and breakfasts accept cash only.
 Check with your host upon arrival or be ready to have cash available on the day of your departure.

 In Ireland, you do not need to tip the bed and breakfast staff.
 All services and fees are built into the cost of your room.
 Again, most often it will be your host providing the usual maintenance.
 If you feel they have gone above and beyond the requirements, a small monetary contribution may be appreciated, but it is not expected.

 Other Helpful Tips

-Many bed and breakfasts have family pets that are in the home.
-If you are allergic, it may be best to ask about where Spot is allowed in the home.
-This is not usually an issue as pets are almost always sequestered in another part of the house, but it might warrant consideration for the highly allergic.
+Many bed and breakfasts have family pets.
+If you are allergic, ask about where “Spot” is allowed to roam.
+Pets are almost always sequestered in another part of the house, but it might call for consideration for the highly allergic.